alexeygrigorev/datagen/.verdent/project_rules.md

 use uv for dependency management and running python

-periodically commit code to git
+periodically commit code to git. use single quotes for commit messages